 ED: Extra-low Dispersion glass; magic glass to reduce secondary green-magenta color fringing.

-VR: Vibration Reduction, used to steady the image when shooting off the back of a Vespa.
+VR: Vibration Reduction, used to steady the image when shooting hand-held or from the back of a motorcycle.
 This lens uses what Nikon calls version II VR, or VR II.
-The old version also used VR II.

 11 elements in 8 groups.

 One has a nano crystal coat, as a marketing feature.

 One extra front flat protective plate, easier and less expensive to replace than an actual element.

 Angles of View

 Front, Nikon AF-S NIKKOR 300mm f/2.8 VR II.